 A commercial buyer would look at comparables to make sure that they’re paying a favorable, or at least fair, price for land or property.

 On the contrary, of course, a property seller would use comparables to make sure that they’re receiving a fair and favorable price for their parcel.

-While sales history is a large part of generating comparable properties, Reonomy Comps are based on overall property value.
+While sales history is a large part of generating comparable properties, Reonomy harnesses property intelligence to generate comparables based on overall property value.

 Value is assessed based on a combination of many factors, not just sale price.